gupta-shivam/Mental-State-Calculator/README.md

 # Mental-State-Calculator
-An android app to predict the mental state of user.
+An android app to predict the mental state of user using various expression details captured by the front camera of mobile.
+Used Open CV for image processing.